RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Zane Wade Arrott - RSP Permian, Inc.

 Well, the 3-D seismic certainly helps us in our geosteering models and helps us identify particular landing zones that we're interested in.
 We've used it very well in the Midland Basin and we know we're going to be able to use it here.
 We have existing 3-D on the northwest portion of the properties, but we need 3-D on the east and to the south.
-And that 3-D is being permitted right now and we should start acquiring here fairly soon.
-But, we don't expect to have that 3-D in hand to be able to analyze that until quite later in the year.
-But a fair amount of our drilling that we're doing now is utilizing the 3-D, and we're already changing landing zones that from what (24:28) Silver Hill was doing.
+And that 3-D has been permitted right now and we should start acquiring here fairly soon.
+But we don't expect to have that 3-D in hand to be able to analyze that until quite later in the year.
+But a fair amount of our drilling that we're doing now is utilizing the 3-D, and we're already changing landing zones from what Silver Hill was doing.

 Subash Chandra - Guggenheim Securities LLC